kmehul/IMDB-Movie-Data-Analysis/README.md

   <img src="ER Studio/Screenshots/Physical Model.png" alt="Data Model">

 ## Visualization
-The project includes visualizations created in Tableau and PowerBI to analyze and interpret trends in the data according to BI requirements.
+The project includes visualizations created in Tableau to analyze and interpret trends in the data according to BI requirements.
 These visualizations help in understanding various metrics such as movie ratings distribution, revenue trends, genre popularity, etc.

 ## Key Findings
 - **Top Rated Movies**: Identified the top-rated movies based on user ratings, providing insights into user preferences.